Male breasts at puberty - gynaecomastia

 breast; gynaecomastia; gynecomastia; hormones; puberty; male; boy; nipple; skin; female; sexuality; body; chest; boobs; man;

-It is actually normal for young men - about 65% of 14 year old males get some breast tissue.
+It is actually normal for young men - about 65% of 14 year old males get some swelling of their breasts due to breast tissue.
 The hormones that cause all of the other changes in puberty can cause this too.
 It is also normal for young men to worry about this - but it will always go away and does not need any treatment.

 Gynaecomastia (guy-nee-co-mas-ti-a) is the medical term for breast tissue growing on a male.